KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-SleeperNFL.js`: Replace it with `MagicMirror²`.
-3. Typo: Found `<sup>2</sup>` in file `README.md`: Replace it with `²`.
-4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-5. Recommendation: Found `'node-fetch'` in file `SleeperAPI.js`: Replace it with built-in fetch.
+4. Recommendation: Found `'node-fetch'` in file `SleeperAPI.js`: Replace it with built-in fetch.
-6. Recommendation: Found `'node-fetch'` in file `espn.js`: Replace it with built-in fetch.
+5. Recommendation: Found `'node-fetch'` in file `espn.js`: Replace it with built-in fetch.
-7. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+6. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-8. Recommendation: No ESLint configuration was found.
+7. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-SleepWake by sdetweil](https://github.com/sdetweil/MMM-SleepWake)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
-2. Typo: Found `<sup>2</sup>` in file `README.md`: Replace it with `²`.
-3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-4. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+3. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-5. Warning: No LICENSE file.
+4. Warning: No LICENSE file.
-6. Recommendation: No ESLint configuration was found.
+5. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Smappee by CFenner](https://github.com/CFenner/MMM-Smappee)